Anjali-16/Data-Science-programming-work/README.md

 # Data-Science-programming-work

-This repository contains about the mini projects, inclass execerses, and weekly exercises that i have done in my data science programming course.
+This repository contains information about the mini-projects, in-class exercises, and weekly exercises that I have done in my data science programming course.

-It contains the the projects that i solved with supervised machine learning algorithims, neural networks , Auto encoders.
+It contains the projects that I solved with supervised machine learning algorithms, neural networks, and auto-encoders.

-Each folder contains a particular algorithim and its application on a particualr data set
+Each folder contains a particular algorithm and its application to a particular data set.

-Assignment Business problem statement :  We know how dreadful cancer is.
+Assignment Business problem statement: We know how dreadful cancer is.
 It involves various stages of treatment.
-It is really important to analyse the results of treatment after the patient undergo the treatment .
-There are various factors that influence the treatment such as age, gender, Time, No of warts .
-These are my predictors and target variable is Result of treatment.
-I applies all the algorithims discussed in this course and evalute the model .
+It is really important to analyze the results of treatment after the patient undergoes it.
+There are various factors that influence the treatment, such as age, gender, time, and number of warts.
+These are my predictors, and my target variable is the result of treatment.
+I apply all the algorithms discussed in this course and evaluate the model.

-Walk through the Assignment 1, 2 Cryptotheraphy analysis folder to see my work and my model performance results.The data set is collected from UCI Machine learning repository.
-The data set is about the results of treatment of 90 patients.
+Walk through the Assignment 1 and 2 cryptography analysis folders to see my work and my model performance results.
+The data set was collected from the UCI machine learning repository.
+The data set is about the results of treatment for 90 patients.
 It is included in the folder.

-Week 1: Introduction to Data science and Machine learning:
+Week 1: Introduction to Data Science and Machine Learning

-I have learnt the basics of the data science and basic terms and end to end process in Machine learning.
-I got introduced to jupyter lab Environment and learnt the basics of Jupyter lab about markdown, syntax of printing image in markdown.
-I worked on data cleaning part and preprocessing the data and make the data ready for modleing.
-I have understood the concept of one hot encoding and dummy encoding and applied to the airbnb data set.
+I have learned the basics of data science, basic terms, and the end-to-end process of machine learning.
+I got introduced to the Jupyter Lab environment and learned the basics of Jupyter Lab markdown and the syntax of printing images in markdown.
+I worked on the data cleaning part, preprocessing the data, and making the data ready for modeling.
+I have understood the concepts of one-hot encoding and dummy encoding and applied them to the AirBnB data set.

 Week 2: Regression:

-I got introduced to regression techniques .
-I became strong in the concepts of simple linear regression, multivariable linear regression, polynomial regression and logistic regression.
-I applied to the airbnb data set .
-I observed how the each regression performs on data set .
-I also experimented by creating a dtaa set and added some noise and experiemnted it.
-I also got introduced to the topics of regularization techniques called Ridge regression, Lasso regression, early stopping, elasticnet, l2_l1.
+I was introduced to regression techniques.
+I became strong in the concepts of simple linear regression, multivariable linear regression, polynomial regression, and logistic regression.
+I applied to the AirBnB data set.
+I observed how each regression performed on the data set.
+I also experimented by creating a DTAA set, adding some noise, and experiencing it.
+I also got introduced to the topics of regularization techniques called Ridge regression, Lasso regression, early stopping, elastic net, and l2_l1.

-Week 3:  Support vector machines.
+Week 3: Support vector machines

-In this week I went through the process of how svm works and the three differnet types of kernel in SVM linear, RBF, Polynomial .
-I understood the differnece between svm and logistic regression.
-I applied SVM to riding mowers , cancer treatment data set.
-I evaluted the performance of each model.
-I created web interface for my model so that when we enter the input we can get whether the the owner will get the ownership or not.
+This week I went through the process of how SVM works and the three different types of kernels in SVM: linear, RBF, and polynomial.
+I understood the difference between SVM and logistic regression.
+I applied SVM to riding mowers and the cancer treatment data set.
+I evaluated the performance of each model.
+I created a web interface for my model so that when we enter the input, we can get whether the owner will get the owner or not.

-Week 4: Decision trees:
+Week 4: Decision Trees:

-I understood the concepts of decison trees bais, variance, entropy, gini index and hyperparameter tuning grid search cv, random search cv.
-I applied decision trees to universal bank data set and evalute the performnace of my model.
+I understood the concepts of decision trees, variance, entropy, the Gini index, and hyperparameter tuning techniques like grid search CV and random search CV.
+I applied decision trees to the universal bank data set and evaluated the performance of my model.

-Week 5 : Ensemble techniques:
+Week 5: Ensemble Techniques:

-I got introduced to various ensembling techniques like bagging and boosting.
-Random forest, Ada boost, XGboost techniques.
-I applied these techniques to data set and observed the performance of each models.
+I got introduced to various assembly techniques like bagging and boosting.
+Random forest, Ada boost, and XGboost techniques I applied these techniques to a data set and observed the performance of each model.

-Week 6 : Text Mining
-This is one interesting topic that I enjoyed.
-I got introduced to Lemmatization and tokenisation techniques.
-IDF, POS tagging etc. I applied the technique called Single value decomposition, reqularised technique called early stopping to NEWS data set and evaluted the model performance .
+Week 6: Text Mining This is an interesting topic that I enjoyed.
+I was introduced to lemmatization and tokenization techniques.
+IDF, POS tagging, etc. I applied the technique called single value decomposition, refined the technique called early stopping, and evaluated the model's performance.

-Week 7 : Neural networks:
+Week 7: Neural networks:

-I got introduced to the basic concepts of neural networks and got familirized with perceptrons, simple ANN.
-I applid the concept of using MLP classifier to hand written digits data set and evaluted the model performance.
+I was introduced to the basic concepts of neural networks and became familiar with perceptrons and simple ANN.
+I applied the concept of using an MLP classifier to a handwritten digit data set and evaluated the model's performance.

 Week 8: Deep neural networks:

-I got introduced to the concept of deep neural networks.
-In this i learnt the Keras library  and tensorflow frmmework and applied to handwritten data set and observed the perfromance of model on my data set.
+I was introduced to the concept of deep neural networks.
+In this, I learned about the Keras library and Tensorflow framework, applied them to a handwritten data set, and observed the performance of the model on my data set.

-Week 9 : CNN (Convolution Neural Networks):  I understoood the concept of CNN and applied to the images that contains different apples.
-I evaluted the perfromance of the model.
+Week 9: CNN (Convolutional Neural Networks): I understood the concept of CNN and applied it to the images that contained different apples.
+I evaluated the performance of the model.

-Week 10 : RNN (Recurrent Neural networks) : I undertood the concept of the Timeseries and sequential analysis.
-I have taken the PAPA JOHNS stock data for 100 days i used RNN modles LSTM, Conv 1d by storing the sequences for 9 days and predicted the 10 th day stock price and evaluted how differnet RNN models perform.
+Week 10: RNN (recurrent neural networks): I understood the concept of time series and sequential analysis.
+I have taken the PAPA JOHNS stock data for 100 days, used RNN models LSTM and Conv 1d by storing the sequences for 9 days, predicted the 10th-day stock price, and evaluated how different RNN models perform.

-Week 11:  Autoencoders  I understood the concept of autoencoders and applied to mnist data set and also created new images of 5 with my first letter of my name and trained the model well and reconstructed mnist data set digits  and also my new images.
+Week 11: Autoencoders I understood the concept of autoencoders and applied it to the MNIST data set.
+I also created new images of 5 with the first letter of my name, trained the model well, and reconstructed the MNIST data set digits and my new images.

-Note:   Each notebook contains the markup and also the analysis of reuslts that i observed .
+Note: Each notebook contains the markup and also the analysis of references that I observed.
 The folder name is easily understandable.
-Walk through the notebooks for furthur insights.
+Walk through the notebooks for further insights.